 Prompt treatment of hypoglycaemia in children, from any cause, is essential to prevent subsequent neurological damage.
-Hyperinsulinism, fatty acid oxidation disorders and glycogen storage disease are less common causes of acute hypoglycaemia in children.
+For risk factors - see above.

 - Glucose 10-20 g is given by mouth either in liquid form (eg, milk 200 mL) or as granulated sugar (two teaspoons) or sugar lumps.

 - If necessary, this may be repeated following 10-15 minutes.